nandani7/MorrAssignment/README.md

 All the files and folders are inside the dist folder.<br/>
 I have used react-router and react dom in the project.<br/>
 <br/>
+## Are there any improvements you could make to your submission?
 I have made the website responsive and dynamic.
 The website fetches the data from JSON file and show it in the pages.<br/>
 <br/>
+## What would you do differently if you were allocated more time?
 If I have had more time, I would have included the login page.
 Also, I would have add respective pages of each movie and series that would give their information.<br/>